tbergeron/love-ludumdare-starter/README.md

 Löve 2D Game Development Starter Bundle.

-##### Want to throw a quick *ludum dare* game?
+##### Want to throw a quick *ludum dare* jam?
 Take this with you!

-This package is built for *personal* purposes only.
-It contains a few libraries I personally use to get quick prototype done, etc. I also provided a simple game state manager in `state_manager.lua`.
+This bundle is built for *personal* purposes only.
+It contains a few important libraries to get quick prototypes done, etc. A simple game state manager in `state_manager.lua` is also provided.
 Simply follow the pattern of the existing states (`Game.lua` and `Menu.lua`) to get started.

 ![](http://i.imgur.com/VeBbYyZ.png)